Inter-American Court of Human Rights: Ratification and membership

 The American Convention on Human Rights entered into force in 1978.
 All Latin American countries but Cuba are members, as are Suriname and a few Anglophone countries in the Caribbean.

-The following Latin American nation-builders were concerned to build the rule of law: Simón Bolívar, Antonio José de Sucre, Mariano Moreno, Mariano Gálvez, and Dionisio de Herrera.

 Trinidad and Tobago signed the convention on 28 May 1991 but suspended its ratification on 26 May 1998 (effective 26 May 1999) over the death penalty.

 In 1999 under President Alberto Fujimori Peru announced it was withdrawing its acceptance of the Court's jurisdiction.
 This decision was reversed by the transitional government of Valentín Paniagua in 2001.

 Venezuela withdrew from the convention in 2013 under the Nicolás Maduro government.
 On 15 May 2019, the National Assembly (opposition Guaidó government) nullified the withdrawal.

-The Dominican Republic stated in 2014 that it was withdrawing from the I/A Court H.R., the withdrawal would have come into effect the following year.
+The Dominican Republic stated in 2014 that it was withdrawing from the I/A Court H.R.; the withdrawal would have come into effect the following year.
 However, the I/A Court H.R. notes that the withdrawal was never legally implemented, and as of its 2017 annual report, the I/A Court H.R. still counted the Dominican Republic as a member.

 The United States signed but never ratified the American Convention on Human Rights.